Khalid-Moukhtar/Portfolio/Linkedin.md

 ---

 ## Proposed Solution
-A "Preferred Language" filter in LinkedIn’s job search tool that allows job seekers to filter opportunities by required languages and businesses to tag postings with language requirements.
+A "Language" filter in LinkedIn’s job search tool that allows job seekers to filter opportunities by required languages and businesses to tag postings with language requirements.

 ### Key Features
 - **Job Seekers:** A filter to select one or more preferred languages.